SelectandStart/ugcms/README.md

   - Alternatives: PostgreSQL, Redis, MariaDB, SQLite, SQL Server 2017+, MongoDB
   - RESTful API: Easily integrate UGCMS with other applications using our secure API.

-## Installation

-- Coming Soon: A detailed installation guide will be available in [INSTALL.md](INSTALL.md).

 ## Pricing

 ### No Obligation, Cancel Any Time